Yellow fever is an illness spread by the bite of an infected mosquito.

 If you have these symptoms after traveling to, or living in, an area with the yellow fever virus, contact your doctor immediately.
 If you have had yellow fever, you are unlikely to get it in the future.

 - Severe headache

 - High fever

 - Yellow skin (jaundice)

 - Death (in 30-60% of cases with severe illness)

-- Report to the patient's local public health department electronically, through the Wisconsin Electronic Disease Surveillance System (WEDSS), by mail or fax using an Acute and Communicable Disease Case Report, F-44151 (Word) or by other means within 72 hours upon recognition of a case.
+- Report IMMEDIATELY by telephone to the patient's local public health department or their designee.
+In addition to the immediate report, within 24 hours, submit a case report electronically through the Wisconsin Electronic Disease Surveillance System (WEDSS), or by mail or fax using an Acute and Communicable Disease Case Report, F-44151 (Word) or by other means.

 - Information on communicable disease reporting